btzy/unicode-utilities/README.md

 ## License

-Unicode Utilities is distributed under the MIT license.
+Unicode Utilities is distributed under the MIT License.